 As the crow flies, the Windsor Ruins are about 12 miles from Port Gibson.
 By the Natchez Trace, the drive is about twice as far.
-The Natchez Trace Parkway begins (or ends) in Fairview, Tennessee (near Nashville) and ends (or begins) in Natchez, MS. The two-lane road is designated as an All-American Road and is managed by the National Park Service.
+The Natchez Trace Parkway begins (or ends) in Fairview, Tennessee (near Nashville) and ends (or begins) in Natchez, Mississippi.
+The two-lane road is designated as an All-American Road and is managed by the National Park Service.
 For those who live in or have traveled through my part of the country, consider it similar to Skyline Drive and the Blue Ridge Parkway.

 The drive is a beautiful one.
 At times the trees are so thick that they create the sensation of driving through a tunnel as their branches reach out and intertwine in a leafy embrace over and across the road.